27 Fun Growth Mindset Activities for Kids & Adults

 • I stay with a problem, even when it’s hard.

-• Challenges make me stronger than before.
+• Challenges make me stronger.

 • I can learn new strategies and ways of doing things.